cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 - There can only be one owner at a time.
 - When the owner goes out of scope, the variable is destroyed.

-Now that we’re past basic Cairo syntax, we won’t include all the `fn main() {` examples inside a `main` function manually.
-As a result, our examples will be a code in examples, so if you’re following along, make sure to put the following bit more concise, letting us focus on the actual details rather than boilerplate code.
+Now that we’re past basic Cairo syntax, we won’t include all the examples inside a `main` function manually.
+As a result, our examples will be made of code snippets, so if you’re following along, make sure to put the following bit more concise, letting us focus on the actual details rather than boilerplate code.